 “Around thirty years ago there was a murder in the town’s bar,” he says.
 “It took three whole days for the Alaska State Troopers to arrive on the scene.
 America is still as far away as it was then.”

 I’d heard similar stories.
-People in Stewart told me that the Alaskan police visit Hyder once or twice a year but that residents receive warning of their impending arrival when the officers disembark the ferry in Prince Rupert for the long drive up.
+People in Stewart told me that the Alaska police visit Hyder once or twice a year but that residents receive warning of their impending arrival when the officers disembark the ferry in Prince Rupert, further south on the B.C. coast, for the long drive up.

 But more than anything, Dick says, it’s the Canadian Border Service’s Agency post on the boundary that projects the most authority.
 Because U.S. Customs is absent here now, there is no requirement stop while crossing from Canada into Alaska.
 But on the way out, every vehicle is met by two Canadian border agents who dutifully ask about firearms, tobacco, alcohol, and bear spray.
 Between midnight and 8am, when the post is still open – but unmanned – drivers heading into Canada use a yellow phone to speak to a remote agent who can raise the mechanical barrier.

 The border has a long and infamous history.
 In the 1970s, miners who used to cross between the two countries blew up the border barrier after tiring of the delays it caused.
 In the 90s, when the Canadian customs post only operated during the day, a few bad apples in Hyder smuggled guns and cigarettes into Canada by night.
 Bootlegged goods from the maverick hamlet were later tied to crimes in Edmonton and Prince George, and the Canadian government clamped down.